destinyae/zkVerify/notes_about_network.md

 - 2 Parachain collator with develop account (Alice and Bob)
 - 1 Parachain rpc node

-In order to generate this network we should do the follow steps:
+In order to generate this network we should do the following steps:

 - Generate the relay chain and parachain docker images
 - Generate validators credentials and secret files